Advanced Technology Lenses

 Can both of my eyes be treated with IOLs during one procedure?

 Ophthalmologists will only treat one eye at a time.
-An average time between surgeries is usually two weeks, but that may depend upon the individual patient and doctor.
+The average time between surgeries is usually two weeks, but that may depend upon the individual patient and doctor.